 Whenever the assessed value of a property increases, a Notice of Change in Assessed Value is mailed to the property owner as of the assessment date (January 1 of the current year).
-The owner has 20 working days from the date on the notice to appeal the current year value if so desired.
+The owner has 30 calendar days from the date on the notice to appeal the current year value if so desired.

 Notices are only mailed if there is an increase in the assessed value of a property.
 If the value stayed the same or went down, a notice would not be mailed.